Ion transporter: Regulation

-Techniques for studying Ion Transporters
+Techniques for studying ion transporters

-Patch Clamp
+Patch clamp

 A patch clamp is an electrophysiology technique used to study channels and transporters in cells by tracking the current that run through them.
 This technique was perfected by Hodgkin and Huxley before the existence of channels and transporters was known.
 Besides its groundbreaking work early on patch clamping legacy continues on and is commonly used by researchers still to study ion transporters and how environments and ligands effects the function of the transporter.

-X-ray Crystallography
+X-ray crystallography

 X-ray crystallography is an incredible tool that allows the structure of proteins to be visualized, however, it is only a snapshot of one protein conformation.
 The structure of transport proteins allows researchers to further understand how and what the transporter does to move molecules across the membrane.

-FRAP
+Fluorescence recovery after photobleaching

-Fluorescence after photobleaching (FRAP) is a technique used to track diffusion of lipids or proteins in a membrane.
+Fluorescence recovery after photobleaching (FRAP) is a technique used to track diffusion of lipids or proteins in a membrane.
 This technique is used to better understand transporters mobility in the cell and its interactions with lipid domains and lipid rafts in the cell membrane.

-FRET
+Förster resonance energy transfer

 Förster resonance energy transfer (FRET) is a technique that uses fluorescence to track how close two proteins are to each other.
 This has been used in studying transporters to see how they interact with other cellular proteins.